conservationtechlab/tinyscrubcam/README.md

      pip3 install -r requirements.txt
      ```

-Remember to activate the virtual environment whenever you work on this project to keep your dependencies organized and isolated from the global Python environment.

 ## Conclusion

 By following these instructions, you should have TinyScrubCam set up and ready for wildlife detection.
 The use of a virtual environment for Python ensures that all dependencies are managed effectively, providing a smooth development and deployment process.